What is Dual Diagnosis?

 Feeling like you need the drug to be able to function.

 The physiological or medicinal removal of toxic substances from a living organism, including the human body, which is mainly carried out by the liver.
 Additionally, it can refer to the period of withdrawal during which an organism returns to homeostasis after long-term use of an addictive substance.

-One of the useful tool for treating a variety of mental illnesses is the Medication.
-Depending on the mental health symptoms a person is experiencing, different mental health medications may play an important role one’s recovery.
+One of the useful tools for treating a variety of mental illnesses is Medication.
+Depending on the mental health symptoms a person is experiencing, different mental health medications may play an important role in one’s recovery.
 Certain medications are also helpful for people experiencing substance abuse.
 These medications are used to help ease withdrawal symptoms or promote recovery.
 Medications to ease withdrawal are used during the detoxification process.
-They produce similar effects in the body as certain addictive drugs.
+They produce similar effects on the body as certain addictive drugs.
 Mid Cities Psychiatry may help.

 Psychotherapy actually involves a variety of treatment techniques.
 It is almost always a large part of an effective dual diagnosis treatment plan.
 Education on a person’s illness and how their beliefs and behaviors influence their thoughts has been shown in countless studies to improve the symptoms of both mental illness and substance abuse.
 Cognitive-behavioral therapy (CBT) in particular is effective in helping people with dual diagnoses learn how to cope and to change ineffective patterns of thinking.
 Mid Cities Psychiatry believes in Psychotherapy for the patients in need.